 - Select a Reason, add Comments, and click Mark as Cancelled

-If you forget to cancel your appointment and you do not attend within the first 10 minutes, our tutor will end the appointment and attempt to reach you.
-If they’re unable to reach you, you will be marked as a No Show in our system.
+If you forget to cancel your appointment and you do not attend within the first 10 minutes, our tutor or a UTP staff member will attempt to reach you.
+If you’re unavailable, you will be marked as a No Show in our system.
 After three No Shows, the system will automatically issue a hold on your tutoring account.
-If this occurs, please contact email@example.com to speak with a member of our staff about your eligibility to resume tutoring services.
+If this occurs, please contact firstname.lastname@example.org to speak with a member of our staff about your eligibility to resume tutoring services.

 If you experience any problems or have questions, please contact the UTP at email@example.com.

 Become a Tutor

 The Undergraduate Tutorial Program (UTP) hires undergraduate student employees to serve as peer tutors.
 Tutors for UTP focus on clarifying course content and providing study strategies in a variety of undergraduate courses.
 Tutors receive an hourly wage as student employees.
 Interested candidates must possess a high level of competency and skill in their subject area and meet the criteria below: